University Tenure, Permanent Status and Promotion Nominations, 2002-2003

 David R. Colburn, Provost

-Faculty members being considered for tenure, permanent status and/or promotion in the Academic Year 2001-2002 must receive a copy of this memorandum along with the guidelines posted at www.aa.ufl.edu/aa/aapers in order to prepare their packets.
+Faculty members being considered for tenure, permanent status and/or promotion in the Academic Year 2002-2003 must receive a copy of this memorandum along with the guidelines at http://www.aa.ufl.edu/aa/aapers/ in order to prepare their packets.
 Both documents should also be given to new faculty to help them become familiar with our tenure and promotion process and to aid them in preparing their materials for future consideration.
 Faculty should be aware, however, that this memo is updated annually to reflect changes as needed.

 - Florida Administrative Code (F.A.C.)
 6C1-7.003, 7.010, 7.013, 7.019, 7.022 for faculty, 6C1-7.025 for P.K.
 Yonge faculty and IFAS County Extension Agents, and 6C1-6.009 for County Extension Agents,